“One of the most important things you can do on this earth is to let people know they are not alone.” ― Shannon L. Alder

 The online world is full of contradictions, and none more obvious than its tendency to create feelings of isolation even as it facilitates digital connection.
 Still, the anonymity and freedom from scheduling conflicts that the internet offers are, in certain circumstances, essential to forming connections with others who understand some of the most sensitive problems people face.

 All of us have situations in our lives that are not easy to talk about.
 Maybe we are private people who just don’t like sharing deeply personal information, especially if it involves violating the privacy of someone else by talking about their involvement.
 Or maybe we’ve found that there are some things even the closest friends and family can’t seem to understand.
-Fear of being misunderstood or judged harshly can cause us to withdraw, thus creating a vicious cycle of alienation and defensive withdrawal.
+Fear of being misunderstood or judged harshly can cause us to distance ourselves, thus creating a vicious cycle of alienation and defensive withdrawal.

 This separation from others often happens even in common or fairly universal circumstances such as illness, disability or death.
 Imagine how the problem is magnified when the challenges are attached to some form of stigma, creating feelings of shame, embarrassment or vulnerability.